jkawakami/team-schedule/README.md

 # team-schedule
 Quick python webscraper to find when my team plays next

-Works with any MLB team
+Works with any of the big 4 sports (MLB, NBA, NHL, NFL)

 What's next?
-1. expand to other sports
-2. show next game if not playing today
+1. show next game if not playing today